ansible-middleware/cross-dc-rhsso-demo/README.md

 ansible-playbook -e @rhn-creds.yml -i scenario playbooks/all.yml
 ```

+## Running the molecule test scenarios

+Two molecule scenarios are provided for developemnt and testing with reduced hardware requirements.
+The scenarios use centos:8 as base image, and can only be used for deploying keycloak/infinispan upstream projects.

+* `molecule/default`: scenario based on podman driver, using 3 infinispan, 3 keycloaks and 2 mariadb nodes, no loadbalancer.
+* `molecule/docker`: scenario based on docker driver, using 4 infinispan, 2 rhsso and 2 mariadb nodes, no loadbalancer.

 ## Security considerations

-* The playbook deploys certificates signed by a self-signed test CA from the certificates role
+* The playbook deploys certificates signed by a self-signed test CA from the certificates role for SSO/JDG TLS connectivity on the HotRod protocol.
 * Datagrid cluster communication is not encrypted; encryption will be added when configurable in the infinispan collection